telefonicaid/fiware-orion/doc/manuals/user/v1_v2_coexistence.md

 types (number, boolean, string, etc.).
 By default, NGSIv1 uses a JSON parser that converts numbers and boolean values to string at creation/update time.
 Thus, an attempt of setting `A=2` using NGSIv1 will actually store `A="2"` in the Orion database.
-However, if is possible some degree of native types support in NGSIv1 storing using the [autocast feature](ngsiv1autocast.md).
+However, some degree of native types is possible in NGSIv1 storing, using the [autocast feature](ngsiv1autocast.md).

 No matter if autocast is enabled or not, NGSIv1 rendering is able to correctly retrieve